destinygg/destinypositions/docs/politics.md

 I do not support [populism](https://en.wikipedia.org/wiki/Populism).

-Populism is usually defined as "the people" versus "the elites".
+Populism is usually defined as "the people" versus "the elites."
 This happens on both the right (e.g. the alt-right & Donald Trump) and the left (e.g. Bernie-or-Busters).
 Populism is powerful because it feeds off negative emotions, but is often not based in facts.

 ## Capitalism